Big Brother (Australian TV series) season 6: The Insider

 The Insider was a live show, broadcast on Day 2, where the result of the Insider public vote was revealed.
 Viewers had to vote for whether David, Camilla or Michael should be appointed the Insider.
 The Daily Show was broadcast as part of The Insider.
 Hosted by Gretel Killeen.
 Michael McCoy was selected as the insider.
 Michael McCoy (born 16 June 1980) is a political science student from Sydney, New South Wales.
 He is of Anglo-Celtic and Filipino descent.
 Michael was the first housemate to enter the Big Brother House this year.

 On Day 2, he was given the task of the Insider by Big Brother, having been chosen by the viewing public.
 If he succeeded in his tasks, he would be immune from being nominated, but if he failed he would automatically be put up for eviction.

-He failed his first mission within minutes of being assigned the task, which was to secretly spill water on a bed that was occupied by two housemates.
-Michael opted to spill water on Gaelan's bed, which at the time was only used by Gaelan himself.
-Because of that, and because he also didn't empty the whole bottle, he was awarded his first strike.
-Soon after, he was given other missions, one of which was to be nominated by at least eight of his fellow housemates in the next round of nominations.
-To complete this mission he fabricated a story about a custody issue concerning his young son Reuben, claiming he wanted to leave the house to concentrate on this issue.
+He failed his first mission within minutes of being assigned it, which required him to secretly spill water on a bed occupied by two housemates.
+Michael chose to spill water on Gaelan's bed, which at the time was occupied only by Gaelan.
+As he had also failed to empty the entire bottle, he received his first strike.
+He was subsequently given further missions, one of which required him to be nominated by at least eight fellow housemates in the next round of nominations.
+To complete the mission, he fabricated a story about a custody dispute involving his young son, Reuben, claiming that he wanted to leave the house to deal with the matter.
+Despite no longer being the Insider, Michael continued to cause conflict during Week 5 by hiding cutlery and the housemates' toothbrushes, refusing to reveal their locations even after his eviction and attempting to create uncertainty over whether another Insider remained in the house.
+He was the fifth housemate to be evicted, on Day 36, receiving 20% of the merged vote.
+Michael subsequently appeared on Rove Live.
+During the appearance, host Rove McManus remarked, "don't do that, you're not The Rock", after Michael raised his eyebrow, prompting Michael to respond that McManus was not as funny as the show's co-host Peter Helliar.

-After Big Brother revealed to the other housemates that Michael was the Insider, and that the Reuben story was pure fiction, Michael faced a strong backlash from several housemates angry at being duped in this way, especially from Anna who had little contact with her father.
-It was revealed on Michael's eviction night that Reuben is the name of one of Michael's real life friends.
-Despite no longer being the Insider, Michael continued to cause conflict in Week 5, hiding cutlery as well as hiding the housemates' toothbrushes from them, never revealing their locations even after he had been evicted, attempting to create doubts as to whether or not there is another insider inside the house besides Michael.
-He was the 5th housemate to be evicted from the house on Day 36, with 20% of the merged vote.